Mkikii/freelancer-project-tracker/README.md

 Freelancer Project & Time Tracker
-A comprehensive command-line application for freelancers to manage clients, projects, and track time worked with earnings reporting capabilities.
+A comprehensive command-line application for freelancers to manage clients, projects, and track time with earnings reports.

 Description
-Freelancer Project & Time Tracker is a CLI application designed to help freelancers manage their business operations efficiently.
-The application provides functionality for tracking clients, managing projects, logging work hours, and generating earnings reports.
-Built with Python, SQLAlchemy ORM, and Click for the CLI interface, it demonstrates modern database management and command-line application development.
+The Freelancer Project & Time Tracker is a CLI application designed to help freelancers manage their business operations.
+It provides functionality for tracking clients, managing projects, logging work hours, and generating earnings reports.
+The application is built with Python, SQLAlchemy ORM, and the Click library.

 Features
-Client Management: Create, view, and manage client profiles with contact information and hourly rates
+Client Management: Create, view, and manage client profiles with contact information and hourly rates.

-Project Management: Create projects linked to specific clients with custom rates and statuses
+Project Management: Create projects linked to specific clients with custom rates and statuses.

-Time Tracking: Log hours worked on projects with descriptions and task types
+Time Tracking: Log hours worked on projects with descriptions and task types.

-Earnings Reporting: Generate comprehensive earnings reports by client and project
+Earnings Reporting: Generate comprehensive earnings reports by client and project.

-CRUD Operations: Full Create, Read, Update, and Delete functionality for all entities
+CRUD Operations: Full Create, Read, Update, and Delete functionality for all entities.

-Data Validation: Comprehensive input validation with proper error handling
+Data Validation: Comprehensive input validation with proper error handling.

-SQLite Database: Lightweight and efficient database storage
+SQLite Database: A lightweight database for data storage.

-User-Friendly CLI: Intuitive command-line interface with clear prompts
+User-Friendly CLI: An intuitive command-line interface with clear prompts.

 Technologies Used
-Python 3.8+: Core programming language
+Python 3.8+: The core programming language.

-SQLAlchemy: Object-Relational Mapping for database operations
+SQLAlchemy: An Object-Relational Mapper (ORM) for database operations.

-Click: Python package for creating command-line interfaces
+Click: A Python package for creating command-line interfaces.

-SQLite: Lightweight database engine for data persistence
+SQLite: A lightweight database engine for data persistence.

-DateTime: Python module for handling date and time operations
+DateTime: A Python module for handling date and time operations.

 Project Structure
-text
+Plaintext

 freelancer-tracker/
 ├── lib/
 │   ├── __init__.py
 │   ├── models.py       # Database models and schema
 │   ├── crud.py         # Database operations and CRUD functions
 │   ├── helpers.py      # Utility functions and validations
 │   └── seed.py         # Database seeding script
 ├── main.py             # Main CLI application entry point
 ├── Pipfile             # Pipenv dependency management
 ├── Pipfile.lock        # Locked dependencies
 ├── README.md           # Project documentation
 └── .gitignore          # Git ignore rules
 Installation and Setup
 Prerequisites
 Python 3.8 or higher